Jordan: The Comeback: Musical and lyrical style

 Jordan: The Comeback has been described as "nineteen songs dipped in conceptual aspic".
-The album's tracklisting can be divided into four sections – straightfoward pop songs, songs concerning Elvis Presley, love songs and songs about "death and fate".
+The album's tracklisting can be divided into four sections – straightforward pop songs, songs concerning Elvis Presley, love songs and songs about "death and fate".
 Common to all four sections is the theme of rebirth and renewal, the "comeback" of the album's title.
 McAloon felt most people "would like to be able to go back and do things differently".
 Several songs on the album contain references to God and religious imagery, a feature present in some of the band's earlier work.
 McAloon was inspired by the power of gospel music and concepts from his youth in a Catholic seminary.
 He felt his own agnosticism lent a tension to his work.

 The album features a variety of genres, among them funk, disco, country and bolero.
 McAloon took inspiration from K-tel compilation albums, attracted to the idea of "the listener being inundated with all these musical styles coming at them one after another".
 The arrangements largely employ soft textures, something McAloon deemed "the most avant-garde thing you can do" amidst the rock music scene of 1990.
 According to the Gavin Report, "ever present are the rich chord changes with slices of sly sampling".
 Stuart Maconie of the NME considered the album's sound world "informed more by Pet Sounds and Phil Spector than punk rock or acid house" and felt its tracks exhibited "a tension between a love of the mainstream pop song tradition and McAloon's own unusual musical personality".
 Many of the compositions carry the influence of Broadway theatre and McAloon found inspiration in songwriters including Rodgers and Hart, Burt Bacharach and Rod Temperton.
 Writing in 2022, John Earls of Classic Pop considered the album to be Prefab Sprout's most "band-sounding", remarking "Martin McAloon and drummer Neil Conti's rhythm section were never so fluid."